-As ways to stimulate interfaces, the following approaches were taken: turning on/off the MFD, manual operations from the operation panel and from the client via a web browser, data transmission via a network cable from another MFD and dial-up connection using the pseudo exchange.
+As ways to stimulate interfaces, the following approaches were taken: turning on/off the MFD, manual operations from the operation panel and from the client via a Web browser, data transmission via a network cable from another MFD, and dial-up connection using the pseudo exchange.

-To confirm responses to the above, behaviour was observed in terms of: results displayed on the web browser or operation screen of the client, those displayed on the MFD's operation panel, those on the debug terminal PC via a serial communication cable, visual inspection of printout results of the MFD and behaviour when a fax message is received.
+To confirm responses to the above, behaviour was observed in terms of the results displayed on the Web browser or operation screen of the client, those displayed on the MFD's operation panel, those on the debug terminal PC via a serial communication cable, and visual inspection of printout results of the MFD and behaviour when a fax message is received.

-(b) Scope of Execution of the Developer Testing
+(b) Scope of the Performed Developer Testing

-The developer testing is executed about 53 items by the developer.
+The developer testing was performed on 46 items by the developer.

 By the coverage analysis, it was verified that all of the TSFIs described in the functional specification had been tested.

-By the depth analysis, it was verified that the behaviour of TSF subsystems described in the TOE design had been tested enough.
+By the depth analysis, it was verified that the behaviour of TSF subsystems described in the TOE design had been sufficiently tested.